Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 When a general partner withdraws from a limited partnership, there are various legal and practical consequences to consider, depending on the circumstances of the withdrawal and the provisions in the partnership agreement.
 Here are some key aspects:

-Succession regulation The partnership agreement may contain provisions that specify how to proceed when a general partner leaves the company.
+• Succession regulation: The partnership agreement may contain provisions that specify how to proceed when a general partner leaves the company.
 It is often stipulated that a new general partner can join or that an existing limited partner can switch to the position of general partner.

-Liability The liability of the withdrawing general partner for existing liabilities of the company usually remains in place for a statutory subsequent liability period.
+• Liability: The liability of the withdrawing general partner for existing liabilities of the company usually remains in place for a statutory subsequent liability period.
 This period begins with the entry of the withdrawal in the commercial register and serves to protect creditors.

-Settlement credit The withdrawing general partner is entitled to payment of his settlement credit.
+• Settlement credit: The withdrawing general partner is entitled to payment of his settlement credit.
 This credit includes his share of the current company assets and any compensation claims.
 The exact calculation is based on the agreements in the partnership agreement.

-Continuation of the LP The LP can be continued after the withdrawal of the general partner, provided at least one general partner remains in the company or a new general partner joins.
+• Continuation of the LP: The LP can be continued after the withdrawal of the general partner, provided at least one general partner remains in the company or a new general partner joins.
 The continuation of the company must be entered in the commercial register.

-Possible dissolution If no fully liable partner remains in the company due to the withdrawal of the general partner and no new general partner is found, this can lead to the dissolution of the LP, unless the partnership agreement provides otherwise.
+• Possible dissolution: If no fully liable partner remains in the company due to the withdrawal of the general partner and no new general partner is found, this can lead to the dissolution of the LP, unless the partnership agreement provides otherwise.

-Transition phase The transition phase when a general partner leaves often requires a new arrangement for the management and representation of the company.
+• Transition phase: The transition phase when a general partner leaves often requires a new arrangement for the management and representation of the company.
 During this time, clear communication with business partners, customers and employees is important to ensure trust and continuity.

 The departure of a general partner is a significant event that must be carefully planned and handled in order to ensure the stability of the company and protect the interests of all parties involved.

-Popular degree programs at the Munich Business School
+Popular Degree Programs at Munich Business School

 Did you find this article helpful?
 Do you have any suggestions or questions about this article?
-Did you notice something or is there a topic you would like to learn more about in our dictionary?
+Have you noticed something or is there a topic you would like to know more about?
 Your feedback is important to us!
-This helps us to constantly improve our content and deliver exactly what you are interested in.
+It enables us to constantly improve our offer and provide you with exactly the content you are interested in.

 Contact editorial office